 So, the FODMAP in Parmigiano Reggiano?

-According to the Parmigiano Reggiano site and also the data from the USDA, they were 0g and 3.57g of carbohydrate respectively in 100g of Parmigiano Reggiano.
-It means that the carbohydrate content — some of them are FODMAP carbs — is very low.
+It means the carbohydrate content — some of them were FODMAP carbs — is very low.
 So, you don’t really have to worry about diarrhea after eating.

 - Oligosaccharides (fructose, GOS) – More than 0.3g